metro-digital/terraform-google-cf-projectcfg/README.md

 }
 ```

-Please also take a deeper look into the [FAQ] - there are additional examples available.
+Please also take a deeper look into the [FAQ] - there are additional
+examples available.
+Examples how to use Workload Identity Federation with
+GitHub and similar things are explained giving simple examples.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs